vite-pwa/vite-plugin-pwa/README.md

 You can run the sample using `pnpm run example:router:start`

-### Automatic reload when new content
+### Automatic reload when new content available

-With this option, once the service worker detect new content available, then it will update caches and will reload all browser windows/tabs with the application opened automatically to take the control.
+With this option, once the service worker detects new content available, then it will update caches and will reload all browser windows/tabs with the application opened automatically to take the control.

 The downside using this option is that the user can lost data on other browser windows/tabs opened if filling a form.